minetest/minetest.github.io/app-privacy-policy.md

 ## Future changes to privacy policy

-We will alert any future changes to the privacy policy via posts on the Minetest forum and by the last updated date at the top of this page.
+We will alert any future changes to the privacy policy via posts on the Luanti forum and by the last updated date at the top of this page.